This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 File Servers

-A file server is a server that is designed to store and serve static content, such as images, videos, binaries,
+A file server is designed to store and serve static content, such as images, videos, binaries,

-JavaScript, and CSS, so that your app servers can focus entirely on serving dynamic content (i.e., content that is
+JavaScript, and CSS, so that your app servers can focus entirely on serving dynamic content (content that is

 different for each user and request).
 Requests first go to a CDN, which returns a response immediately if it is already